MadGeorge/edu-finance-system/README.md

 # Environment

 - python 3.8.10
-- tkinter
+- tkinter 3.14

-For Mac and Linux you may need to install python-tk
+For Mac and Linux you may need to install python-tk (tkinter)

 **Linux**